lyhue1991/eat_tensorflow2_in_30_days/Chapter4-4.md

 <!-- #region -->
 There are two incidents:

-First, the graph is created, which means a static graph is created.
+First, the graph is created.

+A static graph is created.
 The Python code inside this function is executed, the tensor type of each variable is determined, and the operator is added to the graph according to the order of execution.
-During this period, the argument autograph=True (default) convert the controlling flow of Python to the one inside TensorFlow graph.
+During this period, if the argument autograph=True (default) is setted, convertting of the controlling flow in Python to the one inside TensorFlow graph will happen.
 The majority of the work are: replacing `if` to `tf.cond` operator; replacing `while` and `for` looping to `tf.while_loop`; when necessary, add `tf.control_dependencies` to specify the dependencies of executing orders.

 This is identical to the following expressions in TensorFlow 1.X: